 - Age limit: must be 21 years of age at the time of appointment or within three months of the 21st birthday on the closing date for receipt of applications

 - Physical condition: must be in excellent physical condition

-- Citizenship: must be U.S. citizen at time of application
+- Citizenship: must be U.S. citizen at the time of application

 - Must be bondable for handling Commonwealth funds

-- Valid driver’s license: must possess valid driver’s license from place of residence
+- Valid driver’s license: must possess a valid driver’s license from a place of residence

 - Special requirements: position requires being available for emergency calls, standby duty, 12-hour shifts, overtime and details outside the facility.
 Also includes work on days, evenings, nights, weekends, holidays and rotating shifts

 - Training: must successfully complete Northern Virginia Criminal Justice Academy within first 12 months of employment — successful completion includes passing all phases of academic, physical, driver and firearms training.
 In-service maintenance training and semi-annual firearms qualifications are ongoing.